sprchr/ScoreBoardUI/README.md

 ```
 ## Installed Packages

-Below are the packages installed in the project:
+Below are the packages installed in the project for scoreboard app:

 ```json
 {